How To Open A Credit Union Account Online

 - Rates and fees, particularly for loans and savings accounts

-- Locations—while you’ll be opening an account remotely, having your institution nearby is always beneficial
+- Locations—while you’ll be opening an account remotely, having your institution nearby may be beneficial if you prefer in-person interactions

-- Online capabilities—some places offer more options than others
+- Online capabilities—some credit unions offer more options than others

 - Overall reputation (security, customer service, etc.)

-Next, you’ll need to get some information together.
+You’ll need to get some important information together.

 Like any financial institution, credit unions require certain documents in order to prove your identity and trustworthiness.